Christoph16478/iq/iq_java.md

 ----

-4) What is considered as a web component?
+**What is considered as a web component?**

 Java Servlet and Java Server Pages technology components are web components.
 Servlets are Java programming language that dynamically receives requests and makes responses.
 JSP pages execute as servlets but allow a more natural approach to creating static content.

 ----

-5) What is JSF?
+**What is JSF?**

 JavaServer Faces (JSF) is a user interface (UI) designing framework for Java web applications.
 JSF provides a set of reusable UI components, a standard for web applications.
 JSF is based on MVC design pattern.
 It automatically saves the form data to the server and populates the form date when display on the client side.

-J2EE Interview Questions and Answers
-J2EE Interview Questions and Answers

 ----

-6) Define Hash table
+**Define Hash table**
 HashTable is just like Hash Map, Collection having a key(Unique), value pairs.
 Hashtable is a collection Synchronized object.
 It does not allow duplicate values or null values.

 ----

-7) What is Hibernate?
+**What is Hibernate?**

 Hibernate is an open source object-relational mapping and query service.
 In hibernate we can write HQL instead of SQL which save developers to spend more time on writing the native SQL.

 Hibernate has a more powerful association, inheritance, polymorphism, composition, and collections.
 It is a beautiful approach for persisting into the database using the Java objects.
 Hibernate also allows you to express queries using Java-based criteria.

 ----

-8) What is the limitation of hibernate?
+**What is the limitation of hibernate?**

 Slower in executing the queries than queries are used directly.
 Only query language support for composite keys.
 No shared references to value types.

 ----

-9) What are the advantages of hibernate?
+**What are the advantages of hibernate?**

  Hibernate is portable i mean database independent, Vendor independence.
  Standard ORM also supports JPA
  Mapping of the Domain object to the relational database.